HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/worldmap.md

     ~~~
     {: .code}
     {% endraw %}
-    This sets the authorization header and the URL.
-The URL consists of the AUTHENTICATION_HOST environment variable, the path to access the byState collection of entries in the KEEP Database "collabsphere", filtered by key on the state code, `msg.key` passed into this node.
+   -  This sets the authorization header and the URL.
+The URL consists of the AUTHENTICATION_HOST environment variable, the path to access the byState collection of entries in the database "collabsphere", filtered by key on the state code, `msg.key` passed into this node.
    -  Wire the split node to this function node.
 5. Drag an **http request** node onto the canvas.
+   - Double click the node to open the Properties dialog.
    - Change the Return to "a parsed JSON object" so that Node-RED will automatically convert the response to a JSON object.
    - Wire the function node to this http request node.
 6. Drag a **function** node onto the canvas.
+   - Double click the node to open the Properties dialog.
    - On the **On Message** tab enter the JavaScript:
     {% raw %}
     ~~~js